+The immensely popular and accessible Inspiration Playground at Downtown Park is a shining example of Bellevue's efforts to add equity.
 The 2021 award theme was "Building Equitable and Resilient Communities."
 Bellevue's application detailed the community's strategic initiatives to become a more equitable community and efforts to meet profound community needs during the pandemic.
-Highlights included Jubilee REACH's Groceries for Families program, the city's Diversity Advantage Initiative and a collaboration with the Bellevue Breakfast Rotary Club to fund and build the accessible Inspiration Playground in Downtown Park.
+Highlights included Jubilee REACH's Groceries for Families program, the city's Diversity Advantage Initiative and a collaboration with the Bellevue Rotary Club to fund and build the accessible Inspiration Playground in Downtown Park.
 The city and its partners made the case for the award at the All-America City national conference, held virtually June 7-9.
 All 20 finalists presented their successes at the conference; 10 cities took home the award.
 The National Civic League has honored 500 cities with the All-America City Award since 1949.
 Bellevue's 1955 award is commemorated with a photo mural at the entry to the Old Main area.
 IT'SYOURCITY page 12 June 2021